AdaGold/standalone-exercises/exercism-io.md

 ## Getting Started - Leap Year

-Now fetch the leap_year assignment and take a look at the spec.
+Now fetch the `leap` assignment and take a look at the spec.

 ```javascript
 var Year = require('./leap');